kisalthennakoon/Weather-Prediction/README.md

 ## Model
 The prediction model uses Ridge Regression to forecast the next day's maximum temperature.
 Ridge Regression is chosen for its ability to handle multicollinearity among the predictor variables.

+## Requirements

+To run this project, you need the following libraries:

+- pandas
+- scikit-learn
+- joblib
+- ipywidgets
+- numpy

 ## Usage
 1. Open the Jupyter Notebook in Weather Prediction file.
 2. Install all the requirements mentioned in under the requarements title